Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 The median home price in the Pickle zone is approximately $259,900, compared to approximately $254,000 near Barrington Elementary.

-Do Pickle and Barrington feed into the same high school?
+Do Pickle and Barrington feed into the same high school pathway?

 Ready to Find Your Home?

-North central Austin under $260K with paths to LASA or free college credits.
+Northeast Austin under $260K with an early college high school pathway.
 The elementary data is what it is, but the long game here is genuinely compelling.

 Schedule a consultation with Ed Neuhaus at Neuhaus Realty Group.
 Be safe, be good, and be nice to people.